huddy67/Morrill-Hudson-Portfolio/datamovement.md

 https://drive.google.com/file/d/1NBYQ276NYF-OEK4ZmoC9Pt9nEAnn9_on/view?usp=share_link

 The G-code link above is what will be put into the software so that the milling machine is able to start engraving.
 Below are the workflows so that you know the steps to get it engraved.
-I tried to put a download, but could not get it to work.
+I tried to put a download, but could not get it to work since the file was not supported on my device.

 ## Workflows